Club Directory

 Contact: siimubc1@gmail.com

-Mandate: The SIMS Club aims to increase exposure to medical simulations and to provide opportunities for medical students to contribute to simulations.
-We believe that high-fidelity training in low stakes settings will help reduce stress in the real world scenarios that students may encounter during training.
+Mandate: The SIMS Club aims to increase exposure to medical simulations and to provide opportunities for medical students to participate in simulations.
+We believe that high-fidelity training in low stakes settings will help reduce stress in the real world scenarios that students may encounter in their clinical experiences.
 We aim to foster inter-professional collaboration through simulation sessions with nursing and other allied-health professionals.
 Lastly, we hope these experiences will help medical students supplement their existing academic curriculum.

 Contact: melissachan231@gmail.com